automvc/honey/README.md

 * 24.Support reading excel and importing data from Excel to DB easily.
 * 25.Stream tool class streamutil.
 * 26.The front and back ends of complex queries can be automatically parsed.
-* 27.Annotation support:PrimaryKey,Datetime,Createtime,Updatetime;JustFetch,ReplaceInto(MySQL).
+* 27.Annotation support:PrimaryKey,Column,Datetime,Createtime,Updatetime;JustFetch,ReplaceInto(MySQL).
-* 28.Extensible annotation: multi tenant, fuzzy processing of sensitive information, automatic setting of field values, dictionary conversion, dicti18n multilingual International Dictionary conversion, column  name and field name mapping.
+* 28.Extensible annotation: multi tenant, fuzzy processing of sensitive information, automatic setting of field values, dictionary conversion, dicti18n multilingual International Dictionary conversion.
 * 29.can automatically generate entity_F for referenced to the entity field name.

 ## Newest Function

-### **V1.17**
+### **V1.17(2022·Mid-Autumn Day)**

+**V1.17.0.10**
+fixed bug:
+1)prototype InterceptorChain
+2)if Android SQLiteDatabase instance is not open,get a new one

+**V1.17.0.9(Good,Better·Seventh Evening)**
+1)Transaction annotation @tran, which can be used at the class level
+2)the ref field class {Entity}_F,add ALL_NAMES field,can get the field list of the Entity
+3)Ddl.java support create index(normal,unique),combine Primary key
+4)auto get JdbcToJavaType
+5)bee.osql.naming.translateType add type 4(DbUpperAndJavaLower):Db Upper And Java Lower,ignore case,the name is same.
+6)When multiple DB naming are used, the translatetype part is added to the cache
+7)@Ignore(@Transient) compatible with JPA(interface AnnoAdapter)
+8)condition.op(fieldName, Op.in, Value) add support List,Set,Number Array,one Number element
+9)condition.opOn(fieldName, Op.in, Value) Value can just use Number and String
+10)Enhance:like;Op add likeLeft,likeRight,likeLeftRight(the value of the parameter will be escaped by the framework)
+11)Enhance:dynamic calculation of the number of ExcelReader data columns
+12)Enhance: SQLite date type transfer support
+13)Enhance:GenBean generate Javabean,when id type is BigDecimal,will be set to Long
+14)fixed bug:level 2 cache;TypeHandlerRegistry return value

 **V1.17.0.8**
 1)Primary key support the field is not "id",except the Long, the type can be Integer or String